Functional Strength Training

-Functional strength programs are built with the big apple’s first, the compound exercises – movements that move multiple joints when executed.
+Functional strength programs are built with compound exercises – movements that move multiple joints when executed.

 Squats are a compound exercise that moves your ankle, knee and hip joints and therefore work all the muscles with tendons crossing those joints.

 As you achieve the ability to squat into full depth your lower body is stretched out and that is how joint mobility is improved.
 The lower body is often tight from being seated too much.